koftikes/yii2-transliterator-helper/README.md

 TransliteratorHelper::process('ÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖÙÚÛÜÝßàáâãäåæçèéêëìíîïðñòóôõöùúûüýÿ', 'en'));
 ```

-Also you can use it as application behavior:
+You can use it as application behavior:

 ```
 use sbs\behaviors\SlugBehavior;